 I work with many large collaborations to do this - most recently the Sloan Digital Sky Survey (SDSS), which is a collaboration of hundreds of astronomers across almost all continents working together to map the Universe.
-I’m particularly involved in the MaNGA (Mapping Nearby Galaxies at Apache Point Observatory) part of SDSS, but as the Project Spokesperson I work with all areas of the survey and the scientists to facilitate scientific collaboration and communication.
+I’m particularly involved in the MaNGA (Mapping Nearby Galaxies at Apache Point Observatory) part of SDSS, but as the SDSS-IV Spokesperson I work with all areas of the survey and the scientists to facilitate scientific collaboration and communication.

-I am also part of the Galaxy Zoo project (which is part of the Zooniverse group of Citizen Science Projects).
+I am also the Project Scientist of the Galaxy Zoo project (which is part of the Zooniverse group of Citizen Science Projects).
 Check out our Galaxy Zoo affiliated projects, Galaxy Zoo: 3D and Galaxy Builder.

 - B.A.
 Physics, Oxford University (Wadham College)

 - Postdoctoral Appointments:

 - Harvard-Smithsonian Center for Astrophysics (2005-2008)

 - Institute of Cosmology and Gravitation, University of Portsmouth (2008-2013)

 - Senior Lecturer (2013-2014) then Reader of Astronomy and Astrophysics (2014-2019), Institute of Cosmology and Gravitation, University of Portsmouth

 - Associate Professor of Astronomy and Physics, Haverford College (2018-2021) then Full Professor (2021-)